Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Methods

 The full suite of p-values is presented in Table \ref{tab:pvalues}.
 The smallest p-value is $0.0067$ and the p-value on the KS test for uniformity is $0.4416$.
 Thus we pass our jackknife tests and conclude that there is no evidence of strong systematic effects in the data.

-\subsection{Angles to Upper Limits}
+\subsection{Angles to upper limits}

-Once we have a timeseries of polarization rotation angles, the next step is to calculate upper limits on the polarization rotation amplitude.
+Once we have a time series of polarization rotation angles, the next step is to calculate upper limits on the polarization rotation amplitude.
 This is done independently for every frequency/mass bin.
-As stated before, we consider frequencies spaced $5 \times 10^{-4}$ inverse-days apart between $0.01$ and $2.00$ inverse-days (or, in terms of oscillation period, between $12$ hours and $100$ days).
-Our data points are unevenly spaced roughly $2$ hours apart and span a range of just over $250$ days, allowing us to sample the full oscillation over the course of the season (the consequences of this uneven sampling are discussed in Section \ref{sec:window}).
+As stated before, we consider frequencies spaced $5 \times 10^{-4}$ inverse-days apart between $0.01$ inverse-days and $2.00$ inverse-days (or, in terms of oscillation period, between $12$ hours and $100$ days).
+Our data points are unevenly spaced roughly $2$ hours apart and span a range of just over $250$ days, allowing us to sample the full oscillation over the course of the season (the consequences of this uneven sampling are discussed in Sec. \ref{sec:window}).

-To set an upper limit at a fixed frequency $f_0$, we first construct a likelihood like the one defined in Eqn. \ref{eqn:likelihood}, except that the sum is over all observations and observing bands.
-That likelihood is marginalized over the phase $\delta$:
+To set an upper limit at a fixed frequency $f_0$, we first construct a likelihood like the one defined in Eq. (\ref{eqn:likelihood}), except that the sum is over all observations and observing bands.
+That likelihood is marginalized over the phase $\delta$,

-We assume a uniform prior on amplitude with $A_\textrm{max} = 0.5$ deg\footnote{As long as the upper bound on the prior is high enough, the result is insensitive to the exact choice since the weight is concentrated at low amplitude.},
+We assume a uniform prior on amplitude with $A_\textrm{max} = 0.5$ deg,\footnote{As long as the upper bound on the prior is high enough, the result is insensitive to the exact choice since the weight is concentrated at low amplitude.}

-and use this prior to construct a posterior probability distribution:
+and use this prior to construct a posterior probability distribution,